 Asking things like ‘Can I have a minute of your time?’ or ‘have I caught you at a good time?’ are openings which 95% of sales people are using when cold calling.
 Prospects are tuned in to these openings, and so have their objections and put-offs rolling off their tongue straight off the bat.

-One of the best ways of avoiding this is through ‘pattern interrupts’.
+One of the best cold calling tips for avoiding this is through what's known as a ‘pattern interrupt’.
 Pattern interrupts are simply things which when said, are unusual enough to throw prospects off guard, or make them stop and ponder for a few moments.
 Things which are ultimately ‘out of the ordinary’.
 When we do this, we reduce the chance of receiving an objection early on in the call and achieve the first main objective: get more time on the call.

 Here's a short video I recorded on Pattern Interrupts: